 Changing the root key is equivalent to changing the content key in terms of content and MPD signaling, requiring a new period to be started.
 The leaf key can be changed in any media segment and does not require modification of the MPD.
-Leaf keys should not be changed within the same program.
-Changing leaf keys on a regular basis does not increase cryptographic security.

-Note: A DASH service with a key hierarchy is sometimes referred to as using "internal key rotation".
+NOTE: A DASH service with a key hierarchy is sometimes referred to as using "internal key rotation".